 1. Assemble a diverse content marketing team.

-Make sure each team member knows the strengths and weaknesses of each other.
-Build in processes where team members can depend on each other as you develop a diverse team of specialists, generalists and hybrids.
+Make sure each team member knows one another’s strengths and weaknesses.
+Build in processes so team members can depend on each other as you develop a diverse team of specialists, generalists, and hybrids.
 For example, there may be certain people on your content marketing teamthat may not be as detail oriented.
-These team members most likely would make better editors or proofers while team members who are more creative would be better writers or graphic designers.
+These team members most likely would make better editors or proofers, whereas the more creative team members might be better writers or graphic designers.

 2. Develop a marketing technology roadmap.